guardian/price-migration-engine/lambda/README.md

 In some cases lambdas are not idempotent, eg the NotificationHandler which has the potential to send multiple direct messages to customers for the same subscription.
-This lambda sets the status of the CohortItem to a 'processing' status before sending the mail and sets it to a 'complete' status once the mail has been sent successfully.
-If the mail send fails the cohort item stay in the 'processing' state which will reqire manual intervention to put it into a state where it would be re-processed or made available to the next stage for subsequent processing.
+This lambda sets the status of the CohortItem to a 'processing' status before sending the notification and sets it to a 'complete' status once the notification has been sent successfully.
+If the notification send fails the cohort item stay in the 'processing' state which will require manual intervention to put it into a state where it would be re-processed or made available to the next stage for subsequent processing.